-Remember that angled cuts with table saws aren't as accurate as they are with a miter saw or circular saw than with a table saw.
+Remember that angled cuts with table saws aren’t as accurate as they are with a miter saw or circular saw as with a table saw.

 Although, one way you can improve accuracy is by purchasing a separate miter gauge.
 High-end ones are expensive but tend to be much more accurate than the gauge that came with your table saw.

 While there’s not much of a debate between woodworkers when it comes to a table saw vs circular saw in regards to which tool is better for angled cuts, the discussion ends when what tool is considered the better all-rounder to have in your workshop.

 In comparing a miter saw vs a table saw, many people think they should jump right to a table saw.
 They believe that because it lets you cut pieces of any size, it’s the best option.

 However, a table saw comes with its fair share of burdens when compared to a miter saw, even though you likely use a table saw WAY more.